Notes Relating to Philosophy of Education and Life

 at least, as an amateur.
 Mere information on creativity is not enough.
 What is basically required is some direct experience of painting or music or dance or drama or architecture or poetry.
 It has been said, and quite rightly, that cultural experience grows and develops under the sense of leisure.
 But our educational programmes are not designed with a view to permit the required interweaving of leisure with activities of rigorous and disciplined studies.
 It is for this reason that it has been contended that our educational system has succeeded in exiling romance of learning and joy of creativity from the portals of learning.
 It is high time that this situation is reversed, and once again the major responsibility for this comes to be fixed on the contemporary teacher.

 Development needs also to be related to the highest conceivable principles and values.
 These belong to the realms which are not necessarily visible physically but which are approachable more easily through the mind and the spirit.
 If we examine this domain closely, it will become clear that we are here in need of a new programme of research.
-If this research comes to be encouraged, we might not only discover new and rich contents of the ethical and spiritual domains but we might also open up a new domain where the modem trends of science can meet and converge on the ancient and renascent knowledge of the secrete of spiritual perfection.
+If this research comes to be encouraged, we might not only discover new and rich contents of the ethical and spiritual domains but we might also open up a new domain where the modern trends of science can meet and converge on the ancient and renascent knowledge of the secret of spiritual perfection.

 But here, again, we begin to make a very heavy demand on the contemporary teacher.